numpde/idom/docs/source/index.rst

 --------------------------------------

 IDOM is a Python package for making user interfaces (UI).
-These interfaces are built from small elements of functionality like buttons text and images.
+These interfaces are built from small elements of functionality like buttons, text and images.
 IDOM allows you to combine these elements into reusable :ref:`"components" <your first components>`.
-In the sections that follow you'll learn how these UI elements are created and organized into components.
+Here you'll learn how these UI elements are created and organized into components.
 Then, you'll use this knowledge to create interfaces from raw data:

 .. idom:: guides/creating-interfaces/rendering-data/_examples/todo_list_with_keys